PavelDoGreat/Laws-of-Universe/README.md

 ## Heaven

 The white part of existence where only good things exist.
-All the noisy parts of reality does not exist there - negative emotions, spicy and other interesting tastes that arise from mixing perfection with noise.
+All the noisy parts of reality does not exist there - negative emotions and feelings, spicy and other tastes that arise from mixing perfection with noise.
 Only bliss and no suffering.

-It is in some way limited to only beautiful things and does not include raw reality and all the possibilites of experiences.
+It is in some way limited to only beautiful things and does not include all the possibilites of experience that reality can give.
 Most souls choose to reside in Heaven.

 There are 3 places in Heaven: _the Garden, City and Mountain_.
 In each, God takes different form according to the nature of a place.

-_Please note that no place is higher than the other.
+_Note that no place is higher than the other.
 Each is necessary for existence of others.
 You take one away, others will be reduced in glory._

-### The Garden
+### Garden

 A place where everyone is like playful children and equal to each other.
 God also places Himself as equal and everybody considers Him as a friend.
+Most souls here don't even realize that He is God.

 Everything is balanced here, not too much and not too little activities.
 Life here is simple like in childhood with lots of jokes and funs.